Together with Andrei Dureika , we summarize the state of Belarusian contemporary art in 2023.

 A notable phenomenon in censorship is the censorship of propagandists, or the so-called Bondarevaya/Sidarovich/Zhygimont phenomenon, named after the surnames of the three most well-known informants, dubbed the Riders of the Apocalypse in Belarus.
 These informants regularly post in the press, Telegram channels, and other social networks, publicly accusing individuals noticed in protests.
 The repressive response from the authorities to such posts sometimes happens immediately.
 To circumvent censorship, many artists are forced to exhibit and receive orders using pseudonyms.
 Lists of "unreliable" artists and other cultural figures are constantly expanding.
 There is a ban on exhibitions, a ban on purchasing artworks, and adding them to collections.
 Another method of pressure on artists is through raising workshop rents.

-© At the opening of the festival "Art-Minsk 2023" at the in Minsk, 2023
+© At the opening of the festival "Art-Minsk 2023" at the Palace of Arts in Minsk, 2023

 In Belarus, mainly state-owned platforms showcase only "toothless," genre-based, patriotic, decorative, illustrative, salon, and academic art.
 Belarusian artists undertake their critical expressions or reflections on current events at their own risk, mostly discreetly: "in the shadows," during closed apartment gatherings, on "escape outings" beyond the city, and during residencies in other countries.
 Due to the safety concerns of those in Belarus, we currently cannot publish archives with their statements and documentation of events and other projects created within Belarus.